Jewish Holiday Descriptions

 The following Jewish holidays are listed in chronological order as they are celebrated, beginning with the Fall High Holy Day Season.

-Rosh Hashanah, the Jewish New Year, begins the ten-day period known as the High Holidays.
+Rosh Hashanah, the Jewish New Year, begins the ten-day period known as the High Holy Days.
 Rosh Hashanah is also known as the “birthday of the world”, the “day of remembrance” and the “day of the shofar.”
 Rosh Hashanah celebrates the ability of people to change and grow, as it is a time for deep thought, self-examination, and prayer.

 Yom Kippur, the Day of Atonement, is the holiday in which the Jewish people ask for forgiveness and forgive others.
-Yom Kippur, the most solemn and holy day of the Jewish year, is the last day of the ten days of awe and marks the end of the ten-day period of the High Holidays.
+Yom Kippur, the most solemn and holy day of the Jewish year, is the last day of the ten days of awe and marks the end of the ten-day period of the High Holy Days.

 Sukkot is a fall harvest festival.
 Sukkot is also known as the “Festival of the Booths”, as it commemorates the time the Jewish people lived in temporary huts (sukkot) during their wandering and during their time of harvest in the fields.
 Sukkot is a time of feasting and of giving thanks for the harvest.